Meddradi/Data-Science-Projects/README.md

 # Data Science Projects 🚀

-This repository contains a collection of my **Data Science Projects** in Python, Jupyter, Machine Learning, and Deep Learning.
+This repository contains a collection of my **Data Science Projects** in Python, Jupyter, ML, and DL.
 Each folder is an independent project with its own code, datasets, and documentation.

 ---